-In 1958, James E. Collins retired from the Keweenaw Upper Entrance Station after serving for thirty-nine years as a lighthouse keeper.
+In 1958, James E. Collins retired from Keweenaw Upper Entrance Station after serving for thirty-nine years as a lighthouse keeper.
 His career began at Detroit River Lighthouse in 1919 and included stints at Point Iroquois, Middle Island, Stannard Rock, Manitou Island, and Huron Island, before he was transferred to the upper light in 1951.
 For his lengthy service, Keeper Collins received the Albert Gallatin Award.

 Besides the 1950 light, a few remnants of the shore station survive, including the 1938 triplex, a barn, and the fog signal building.
 Some of these structures have been relocated and are now privately owned.

 Little commercial traffic passes through Keweenaw Waterway these days as the modern Great Lakes freighters are too large, but pleasure craft and an occasional excursion vessel still use the historic passage.

 Located at the western end of the Keweenaw Waterway which bisects the